GIF: Generative Interpretable Faces: Acknowledgements

 \section{Acknowledgements}

-We thank H. Feng for preparing the training data, Y. Feng and S. Sanyal for support with the rendering and projection pipeline; and C. Köhler, A. Chandrasekaran, M. Keller, M. Landry, C. Huang, A. Osman and D. Tzionas for fruitful discussions, advice and proofreading the manuscript.
+We thank H. Feng for prepraring the training data, Y. Feng and S. Sanyal for support with the rendering and projection pipeline, and C. Köhler, A. Chandrasekaran, M. Keller, M. Landry, C. Huang, A. Osman and D. Tzionas for fruitful discussions, advice and proofreading.
 The work was partially supported by the International Max Planck Research School for Intelligent Systems (IMPRS-IS).